Fast Facts: Intervertebral disc disease (IVDD)

 by the way its animals are treated." -- Gandhi

-----NSAIDs (non steroidal anti inflammatory drug): ETOGESIC (etodolac), RIMADYL (carprofen), METACAM (meloxicam), DERAMAXX (deracoxib), PREVICOX (firocoxib), ZUBRIN (tepoxalin), NOVOX (carprofen), ASPIRIN
+----NSAIDs (non steroidal anti inflammatory drug): ETOGESIC (etodolac), RIMADYL (carprofen), METACAM (meloxicam), DERAMAXX (deracoxib), PREVICOX (firocoxib), ZUBRIN (tepoxalin), NOVOX (carprofen), ASPIRIN A blood panel is recommended before using NSAIDs to test the health of organs.

 Although they [NSAIDs] have never been reported to be neuroprotective in spinal cord injury models, there has been a long-standing interest in these drugs because of their potential to block prostaglandin production...None of these drugs have been tested extensively for neuroprotective effects.
 Experimental Therapies of Spinal Cord Injury.
 Wise Young, Ph.D., M.D.
 Last updated 7 January 2002.